sucitram/homebridge-delay-switch/README.md

 ## Installations

-This plugin is [HOOBS](https://hoobs.org/?ref=10876) certified and can be easily installed and configured through their UI.
+This plugin is Homebridge verified and HOOBS certified and can be easily installed and configured through their UI.

-If you don't use HOOBS (or Homebridge UI), keep reading:
+If you don't use Homebridge UI or HOOBS, keep reading:

  * ```sudo npm install -g homebridge-delay-switch```
 * Create an accessory in your config.json file